 Thanks to funding from the Oregon Youth Conservation Corps, the Malheur National Forest, private landowners and more, NFJDWC hires local youth every summer to work on watershed enhancement and restoration projects.
 These projects have historically included: willow planting, bike path repair, fish salvage, song meter deployment, wildlife exclusion fencing, river clean-up, forest trail maintenance, and beaver dam analog construction.
 This summer employment program provides local youth the opportunity to gain new employment skills and explore their local landscapes; while also gaining, for many of them, their first paid work experience.

 The Summer Youth Crew program has been postponed until 2022.

 Wilderness Veterans Trail Crew

 The Veteran Wilderness Trail Crew provides military veterans a pathway into the natural resources management industry.
-The “Wild Vets” work with the Umatilla and Malheur National Forests and Trout Unlimited, completing trail construction and maintenance, bridge construction, rock drainage work, instream restoration work including channel spanning structures, and beaver dam analog construction.
-Crew members gain workforce and career development training, resume building, soft and technical skills, certifications, and more.
+The “Wild Vets” work with the Malheur National Forests and Trout Unlimited, completing trail construction and maintenance, bridge construction, rock drainage work, instream restoration work including channel spanning structures, and beaver dam analog construction.
+Crew members gain workforce and career development training, soft and technical skills, certifications, and more.
 The Wild Vet crews work up to 22 week terms, spending the majority of their time camped out in picturesque, local wilderness areas.